samarahu/EC463MiniProject/README.md

 <!-- -->

     $ expo start
-   This will provide a QR code that can be scanned using the Expo Go app to pull up the NutriList application.
+   This will provide a QR code that can be scanned using the Expo Go app to pull up the NutriList application.<br />
-3. Enter the FDC ID of the food you want to find the information for.
+3. Enter the FDC ID of the food you want to find the information for.<br />
-4. Enter the number of servings.
+4. Enter the number of servings.<br />
 5. Press "enter" and observe the popup.
-This will tell you the total number of carbs in the meal.
+This will tell you the total number of carbs in the meal.<br />

 ## References
 [1] Fooddata Central API Guide.
 FoodData Central. (n.d.).
 Retrieved December 14, 2021, from https://fdc.nal.usda.gov/api-guide.html.